-1 Field personnel will collect representative samples from each container of soil/sediment, 2 groundwater, or decontamination fluids consisting of a composite of the material to characterize 3 IDW for disposal as hazardous, special, or non-hazardous waste.
-Samples may be collected as containers are filled at the soil boring/well location, or within five days of transfer to the satellite 4 5 area.
-The analytical laboratory will provide analysis results within 15 days of sampling.
-Characterization results for these media will serve to classify associated sampling equipment and 6 7 PPE for disposal unless the PPE and equipment were decontaminated prior to disposal, in which 8 case it will be handled as general refuse.
-Small volumes of decontamination fluids are anticipated.
-9 Decontamination fluids will be contained within the temporary decontamination pad areas during active sampling and decontamination activities at a site.
-Accumulated wash and rinse water will 10 11 be left within the decontamination pad and allowed to evaporate.

-A complete list of waste characterization parameters and analytical methods approved by the U.S. Environmental Protection Agency (USEPA) is published in Test Methods for Evaluating Solid Waste, Physical/Chemical Methods (SW-846).
-Process knowledge will be used to evaluate the physical state of the IDW to determine which specific parameters will be required to properly characterize waste generated from a given SWMU, AOC, or soil boring/well location.

-A label reading "Caution: This Drum/Container May Contain Hazardous Material" or similar will 17 be affixed to each container containing IDW.
-In addition, each drum, roll-off, or portable tank 18 containing IDW will be labeled with a unique 12-character identifier: The first two characters are 19 20 "FW;" followed by the soil boring/well number; the next eight are the date, month, and year 21 (dd/mm/yyyy) on which filling commenced; and the last two are the consecutive number of the 22 container among all being filled on a given day.
-Characterization sampling will be composite samples of the segregated groups as listed above.
-Sample analysis will be consistent with the 23 constituent of concerns as listed in the Work Plan and will include flash point, reactivity, 24 25 corrosivity, toxicity tests.
-A DOT-certified hazardous waste transporter and disposal company will be contacted and will collect the hazardous IDW and ship it offsite to the disposal facility within 26 27 90 days.
-Shipment volume and disposal documentation will include waste manifests and confirmation of receipt by the receiving waste disposal facility.
-28
+- 1 Characterization results for these media will serve to classify associated sampling equipment and - 2 PPE for disposal unless the PPE and equipment were decontaminated prior to disposal, in which - 3 case it will be handled as general refuse.
+Small volumes of decontamination fluids are anticipated. - Decontamination fluids will be contained within the temporary decontamination pad areas during 4 - 5 active sampling and decontamination activities at a site.
+Accumulated wash and rinse water will - be transported and disposed of at the evaporation tank.
+6 - 7 A complete list of waste characterization parameters and analytical methods approved by the U.S. - Environmental Protection Agency (USEPA) is published in Test Methods for Evaluating Solid 8 - Waste, Physical/Chemical Methods (SW-846).
+Process knowledge will be used to evaluate the 9 - 10 physical state of the IDW to determine which specific parameters will be required to properly - characterize waste generated from a given SWMU, AOC, or soil boring/well location.
+11 - 12 A label reading "Caution: This Drum/Container May Contain Hazardous Material" or similar will - be affixed to each container containing IDW.
+In addition, each drum, roll-off, or portable tank 13 - containing IDW will be labeled with a unique 12-character identifier: The first two characters are 14 - "FW;" followed by the soil boring/well number; the next eight are the date, month, and year 15 - 16 (dd/mm/yyyy) on which filling commenced; and the last two are the consecutive number of the - container among all being filled on a given day.
+Characterization sampling will be composite 17 - samples of the segregated groups as listed above.
+Sample analysis will be consistent with the 18 constituent of concerns as listed in the Work Plan and will include flash point, reactivity, 19 - 20 corrosivity, toxicity tests.
+A DOT-certified hazardous waste transporter and disposal company will - 21 be contacted and will collect the hazardous IDW and ship it offsite to the disposal facility within - 22 90 days.
+Shipment volume and disposal documentation will include waste manifests and - 23 confirmation of receipt by the receiving waste disposal facility.